By Paul Taylor

 A2.
-Hormones (the DHT paradox): DHT is a steroid hormone and, as such, will stimulate the growth of hair, muscle and bone.
+Hormones (the DHT paradox): DHT is an androgen (a type of steroid hormone) which will stimulate the growth of hair (2), muscle (5) and bone (6).
 And this includes certain bones of the skull in those who develop hair loss.

 A3.
 Rate: The rate of hair loss, when it starts, and the extent to which it develops mostly depend on the shape of the skull.
 Certain skull shapes will develop hair loss much earlier, faster and severely than others.